• <GetStart>

 External Files

 References to external files such as images and stylesheets may be included in the HTML question text.
 All paths must be relative paths based on the location of the application (.ent or .pen) file.
 Absolute paths are not supported.
-When deploying your application, make sure to copy the external files as well or include them in a resource folder.
+When deploying your application, make sure to copy the external files as well or include them as application resources.

 Using JavaScript to Interact With CSPro